rayalois22/python-journey/README.md

 ## Structure

 *The source code are available at the branches and here's the structure to guide you the tutorial
+- main: README.md which including some guidelines and structures
+- exercises: some revision programming questions
 - <b>Getting started</b>
   - tutorial-1: First Python Program, Hello World
 - <b>Primitive types</b>